Saturday, March 21, 2015

 A bit unsettlingly, it's even easier not to bother screening out already visited systems, that is, letting exponential growth continue unchecked.

 In a slightly less scary variant, the probes somehow send messages to each other ("heartbeats", effectively) and only send copies to stars that aren't sending anything.
 This way if a probe goes dead, another will eventually take its place and the galaxy will remain completely covered indefinitely.
+Among other things, this means that if you're actively trying to get rid of probes, that may turn out to be somewhat difficult -- it only encourages them.

 Once we get into galaxy-spanning schemes, we're looking at hundreds of billions of copies.
 There are bound to be a few mistakes here and there, and those mistakes may continue to propagate.
 The ones that do will continue to make copies, and some of those copies will be imperfect.
 "Mistake" here just means "different from the original".
 Such a mistake might be innocuous, or it might result in a less worthy probe, or it might even result in an improvement.
 One way or another, the population will evolve over time.